softwareshinobi/softwareshinobi/readme.md

 ## What I Do / How I Help

-Eum dolor amet qui ipsam architecto id accusantium dolorum.

-Et quisquam dolore non incidunt iure quo galisum aliquam a nihil:
+As a developer, I do many things.

+It's a simple reality of our existence as life as a dev.
+[Whatever that means].

+But if i tried to boil down what I do into something short, I'd say something like the following:

-- [ ] voluptatem ut alias quia.
+- [ ] Rapid Software Prototyping
-- [ ] Eum similique magnam vel.
+- [ ] Agile Transformation and DevOps

-- [ ] modi labore ut dolores
+- [ ] UI and Backend Software Development
-- [ ] odio et fuga maiores.
+- [ ] Cloud Computing and Hybrid IT

 ## About Me / My Story